meoknu/gold/readme.md

 This is an attack vector within itself because it gives an attacker a piece of information to work with as well as a fairly easy to brute force piece of information.
 [SHA/HMAC vs KDF or SHA-256 vs Bcrypt/Scrypt](https://security.stackexchange.com/a/16817)

-Scatter does not do this, or use SHA-256.
-When a user first sets their Scatter password it is turned into a `scrypt` hash.
+Gold does not do this, or use SHA-256.
+When a user first sets their Gold password it is turned into a `scrypt` hash.
-That hash is used to generate a Mnemonic which is displayed to the user once and never stored within Scatter.
+That hash is used to generate a Mnemonic which is displayed to the user once and never stored within Gold.
 The mnemonic is then used to derive a seed.
 The seed is then used to encrypt the user's keychain.

-When a user logs into Scatter either they can decrypt the AES-128-GCM encrypted keychain stored in the local storage, or they can not.
+When a user logs into Gold either they can decrypt the AES-128-GCM encrypted keychain stored in the local storage, or they can not.
 That is their password verification, nullifying the need for the hash to be stored in local storage and removing the ability to use the hash to find the password.

 **It is important to state that the password itself is always the easiest attack vector.
 Short, guessable passwords should never be used.**